Report on Essential Oil Injuries and Adverse Effects

 Injury Report Published by Leading Aromatherapy School

-Founded in 1989 by world-renowned colleague and essential oil expert Sylla Sheppard-Hanger, The Atlantic Institute of Aromatherapy of Tampa, FL provides education and training for health care providers and aspiring aromatherapy practitioners.
-The school offers related workshops and reference materials, and documents first-hand accounts of essential oils injuries and adverse use effects on an on-going basis.
+Founded in 1989 by world-renowned essential oil expert Sylla Sheppard-Hanger, The Atlantic Institute of Aromatherapy of Tampa, FL, provides education and training for health care providers and aspiring aromatherapy practitioners.
+The school offers related workshops and reference materials, and documents first-hand accounts of essential oils injuries and adverse use effects on an ongoing basis.

 This month they released their annual report on essential oil injuries for 2015.
 The report includes only individuals directly impacted by or directly witnessing adverse effects from essential oil use.
-As it states in the report's summary:
+As the report states in its summary:

 "The intent of this effort is to inform the public through case reports of adverse effects to essential oils, so that we can have a greater understanding of the effects on humans from their unsafe use."